 Located in the middle of London, the King’s Cross Sports Centre was entirely built from wood.
-Made of cross-laminated timber and glulam, the building - that has been awarded a BREEAM ‘Excellent’ rating - is operated by the London Borough of Camden.
+Made of CLT BBS and glulam, the building - that has been awarded a BREEAM ‘Excellent’ rating - is operated by the London Borough of Camden.
 Due to the fact that three railway tunnels are located directly underneath the building, a lightweight solid wood construction was required.
 In its role as a Health and Sports Centre, the building will offer a two-storey fitness centre and an indoor gymnasium meeting the Sport England standards.
 The latter can be divided into four badminton courts used as a basketball court, a volleyball court or a football field.

 Project Sports Centre

 Location King’s Cross, London